Course Code: ip6

 You already know how to apply animation to your slides as they transition.
 Now it's time to apply advanced animation effects to text and objects on slides and slide and layout masters.
 With the animation commands and the Animation Pane, you'll add and reorder animated text and objects on slides.
 You'll also add an audio clip to your presentation.

-Now that you know so much about creating PowerPoint presentations you'll focus on different ways to save and share them.
-You'll see how easy it is to turn your presentation into a PDF file so that it'll be accessible on computers that don't have PowerPoint 2013.
+Now that you know so much about creating PowerPoint presentations, you'll focus on different ways to save and share them.
+You'll see how easy it is to export your presentation as a PDF file, so it'll be accessible on computers that don't have PowerPoint 2016.
 You'll learn to open, edit, and share your presentation online with a Windows OneDrive account and PowerPoint Online and how to turn your presentation into a video.

 Kathy Van Pelt has taught computer courses at a community college for the past 25 years.
 She specializes in Microsoft Office applications, Google Drive and Google Applications, the Windows and Mac operating systems, and keyboarding.
 She spent seven years teaching word processing and business classes at a private business college and loves being in the ever-evolving educational field.